OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 and checkerboard on it.
 Click on that and select **Profile surface map**.
 The `@PERMANENT` mapset is automatically searched, so you can remove the qualifier.
-If the map isn't automatically listed, again pick the `elevation.10m` map as the raster layer and press [*Ok*].
+If the map isn't automatically listed, again pick the `elevation.10m` map as the raster layer and press :guilabel:`Ok`.
 The second button in from the left allows you to set out the profile line, click it then mark out a few points on the `Map Display` canvas.
 When done go back to the Profile window and click on the eyeball button to create the plot.
 Click on the I/O button of the far